 1. Company ProfileThe profile should contain the following:

 2. Registering Your Personal SealThere are shops all around Japan that will make Seals "Hanko" for you in the standard size.
-You can purchase one from a Hanko shop online or a shop which you would usually find near train stations.
-A normal Hanko costs about 7,000 yen, but this can easily go up to 100,000 yen depending on the material you choose.
-You need to take the seal to the Municipal office and they will connect it with your identity.
+You can purchase one from a Hanko shop online or from a shop that you would usually find near train stations.
+A normal Hanko will cost about 7,000 yen, but this can easily go up to 100,000 yen depending on the material you choose.
+You need to take the seal to the municipal office, where they will connect it with your identity.
 People usually use this Hanko for official and important documents.
-Together with your registered Hanko they will give you a card similar to an ATM card.
+Together with your registered Hanko, they will give you a card similar to an ATM card.
 You can use the card to make changes to the seal registration whenever necessary.
 Ask for one copy of the seal registration certificate; you will need it for opening the company bank account.
-3. Opening The Company Bank AccountOnce your company is registered, you will receive a registry certificate and company's seal certificate.
+3. Opening The Company Bank AccountOnce your company is registered, you will receive a registry certificate and a company seal certificate.
 The process of registration normally takes two to four weeks.
-For opening a bank account for your company you’ll need the company registration certificate, company seal certificate and both personal and the company’s seals.
-The bank will ask you for the Katakana version of the company name too.
-Banks in Japan, especially major banks wouldn’t easily open an account for you.
-The best option is the local city banks "for example if you live in Yokohama: Yokohama Bank".
-Comparing to major banks they are somehow welcoming, because they feel you are helping the economy of the city by bringing your business to them which is good for them too.
+For opening a bank account for your company, you’ll need the company registration certificate, the company seal certificate, and both your personal and the company’s seals.
+The bank will also ask for the katakana version of the company name.
+Banks in Japan, especially major banks, wouldn’t easily open an account for you.
+The best option is to use the local city banks; for example, if you live in Yokohama, use the Yokohama Bank.
+Comparing them to major banks, they are somehow welcoming because they feel you are helping the economy of the city by bringing your business to them, which is good for them too.
 It is easier to receive banking facilities from them as well.
-Whether you choose a mega bank or a local city bank, the process of opening an account would be smoother if you are introduced by a company who has an active bank account there.
-National Health Insurance & National PensionAccording to Japan’s law, all residents must enroll in the National Pension and National Health Insurance programs.
+Whether you choose a megabank or a local city bank, the process of opening a bank account would be smoother if you were introduced by a company that has an active bank account there.
+Another option is the PayPay Bank, previously known as the Japan Net Bank.
+They are an internet-only bank.
+The conditions for opening a bank account seem to be simple: individuals who are 15 years of age or older and legally reside in Japan.
+National Health Insurance & National PensionIn Japan, companies that employ workers are required by law to enroll in social insurance (health insurance and welfare pension insurance) and labor insurance (unemployment insurance and workers' compensation insurance).
+Accordingly, all residents must enroll in the National Pension and National Health Insurance programs.
 You can choose to register directly as an individual or through your company.
-Legally, as a company director/owner you are required to register through the company.
-You’d better check the details with a lawyer.
-Get Advice From Other EntrepreneursThere are several entrepreneurial communities in Japan.
-Members go to events set up by the community to share their experiences.
-Seeking their advice could save you a lot of time and money.
-You should take advantage of the various entrepreneur networks.
-As an entrepreneur, your network can be your biggest asset.
-See the Entrepreneur Association of Tokyo.
+Legally, as a company director or owner, you are required to register through the company.
+You’d better check the details with a lawyer to see if you have a choice and which is more beneficial to you.
 Here is a list of some useful websites you may want to refer to when starting a business in Japan.
+They can help you not only with the information you need but also with obtaining a visa, establishing your company, and even with loans.

 0 Comments